gnolang/gno/docs/how-to-guides/effective-gno.md

 between your program and the rest of the world, which means you secure the API itself, potentially with authentication middlewares.

-However, in Gno, your package is the public API.
+However, in Gno, your realm is the public API.
 It's exposed to the outside world and can be accessed by other realms.
 Therefore, it's crucial to design your realm with the same level of care and security considerations as you would a public API.